 The Board is responsible for setting the strategic direction of the Company, establishing goals for management and monitoring the achievement of those goals.
-The Board has delegated certain management powers to the Managing Director and Executive Director for the day-to-day management of the Company and its operations.
-Both the Managing Director and Executive Director have a clearly defined set of responsibilities as agreed by the Board of the Company.
+The Board has delegated certain management powers to the Managing Director for the day-to-day management of the Company and its operations.
+The Managing Director has a clearly defined set of responsibilities as agreed by the Board of the Company.

-The Board's charter, which is available on the company's website at www.yowiegroup.com under the tab marked 'Investors' more fully sets out the specific responsibilities of the Board.
+The Board's charter, which is available on the company's website at www.yowieworld.com under the tab marked 'Investor Information' more fully sets out the specific responsibilities of the Board.